mdn/content/files/en-us/glossary/representation_header/index.md

 For example, the same data might be formatted as a particular media type such as XML, JSON, HTML or Markdown, or localized to a particular written language or geographical region.
 The underlying resource is semantically the same in each case, but its representation is different.

-Whilst representations are different forms of resources, representations can themselves also be transmitted in different forms: an HTTP message frames (cf. e.&hairsp;g.
-HTTP/1.1's {{HTTPHeader("Transfer-Encoding")}}) a particular stream of octets (cf. e.&hairsp;g. {{HTTPHeader("Content-Range")}}) derived from the _selected representation_.
+While representations are different forms of resources, representations can themselves also be transmitted in various forms: an HTTP message frames (cf., e.g., HTTP/1.1's {{HTTPHeader("Transfer-Encoding")}}), a particular stream of octets (cf., e.g., {{HTTPHeader("Content-Range")}}) derived from the _selected representation_.

 Clients specify the formats that they prefer to be sent during [Content Negotiation](/en-US/docs/Web/HTTP/Content_negotiation) (using `Accept-*` headers), and the representation headers tell the client the format of the _selected representation_ they received.